Unboxed-Software/solana-course/content/token22-on-chain.md

 pub token_a_account: Box>,
 ```

 Given that all accounts involved in an instruction are required to be passed in, a client could potentially pass in the incorrect token program and/or accounts.
 You can actually verify that the token accounts passed in to your program belong to the token program that was passed in as well.
-You would do this similarly to the previous examples, but instead of passing in the static `ID` of the token program you check the give `token_program`.
+You would do this similarly to the previous examples, but instead of passing in the static `ID` of the token program you check the given `token_program`.

 ```rust
 // verify the given token and mint accounts match the given token_program